dexDev/dexAPI/README.md

 # Preparations

-1. register an account by email on [https://dex.top](https://dex.top)
+1. Register an account by email on [https://dex.top](https://dex.top)
-2. bind the trader address on the account page.
+2. Bind the trader address on the account page.
-3. deposit eth or tokens on the balance page.
+3. Deposit eth or tokens on the balance page.
 4. You can use [https://testnet271828.dex.top](https://testnet271828.dex.top) for test which base on Kovan testnet, You can contact admin on telegram ask for test tokens
 5. APIs rate limit is 100/sec per ip or account